Once upon a time, I had two little girls and a whole bunch of stories to tell.

 Move Your Tale soon morphed into improvised storytelling and the classes grew and the shows grew and it was more and more fun all of the time.
 We even became the official youth program for ColdTowne.
 And both my little girls were still listening to my stories, and telling their own, but they weren’t so little anymore.

 We decided to have an Improv Festival for kids and teens and we called it Excused Absence Comedy Fest and my no longer little girls were happy to be a part of this more sophisticated comedy endeavor.

-This year, Move Your Tale is ten years old.
-To mark its passage from little to big, and to honor the youth comedy goals of our now yearly festival, we are rebranding as Excused Absence Youth Comedy.
-We are going to keep Move Your Tale as our little kid branch, but we’re ready to tell some bigger kid stories.
+In 2017, Move Your Tale turned ten years old.
+To mark its passage from little to big, and to honor the youth comedy goals of our now yearly festival, we rebranded the ColdTowne branch of our work Excused Absence Youth Comedy.
+Move Your Tale remains our touring and applied improv company, bringing shows and classes to schools libraries and community events.
 It’s a very good thing.